WilliamJaber/WilliamJaber/README.md

 <!-- Here are some ideas to get you started: -->

-- 🤓 I’m currently learning Python.
+- 🤓 I’m currently learning Python, JavaScript & TypeScript.
-- 😊 It's always good to have help.
-- 🤝 I’m looking to collaborate in different projects.
+- 🤝 I’m looking to collaborate in different projects to improve.
 - 💬 Never suppose, always ask.
 - 📫 How to reach me: williamjaber94@gmail.com
 - ⚡ Languages: Spanish, English & Arabic.